Vesztex/donkeycar/docs/buggy.md

 external power if needed.
 ![front](./assets/front.jpeg)

 The rear of the donkey car.
-Obviously I couldn't wait to try out the car hence it is already dirty.
+I couldn't wait to try out the car hence it is already dirty.
 Here the cover is attached to the rear suspension tower with an m4 screw, just screwed into a spacer block that sticks out on the rear of the cover.